 This will then help you build up a picture of what life was like for him or her.

-Other aspects of life can also be researched, such as what forms of transportation there was available, the fashion, and even their diet can add context to your book.
+Other aspects of life can also be researched, such as what forms of transportation there were available, the fashion, and even their diet can add context to your book.

 Ask your relatives for help!